 Unlike any other animal, humans can speak and we use many different languages to communicate.

 But words often feel so clunky, like trying to describe what it was like to skydive for the first time.

 And how many times have others misunderstood our emails and texts!

-Faulty language, though, is also the number one way we can be tricked, confused, distracted, dismissed, you name it.
+Faulty language, though, is also the number one way we can be tricked, angered, confused, distracted, dismissed, etc.